SoumyaX0903/Sous_Chef/README.md

 (In French) Meaning: Second Chef in Charge
 (Your Online Cook-book)

--A Full Stack social media platform made with love for all the foodies and aspiring chefs out there,to share your favorite recipes!
+-A Full Stack social media platform made with love for all the foodies and aspiring chefs out there,to share their favorite recipes!

 -Users with proper authentication can log in and post/update/delete their recipes along with images of the dish.